-The townhouses, according to Christian tradition, the Tomb of Lazarus after whom the town is named.
-Today the tomb is in the hands of the Muslims and next to the tomb is a mosque.
+The townhouses, according to Christian tradition, the Tomb of Lazarus, after whom the town is named.
+Today the tomb is in the hands of the Muslims, and next to the tomb is a mosque.
 The mosque was built in the 16th century on the foundations of a Crusader church.
-Next to the tomb stands a Franciscan church built-in 1954.
+Next to the grave stands a Franciscan church built in 1954.
 The church was built according to the plans of the architect Antonio Barluzzi who designed many Christian religious institutions in the Land of Israel.
 This church was built on the remains of churches from the Byzantine and Crusader periods.
 Also nearby is a Greek Orthodox church which was established in 1965, also on ancient Crusader foundations.

 The History of Bethany

-Tombs from the Middle Bronze Age, as well as finds from the Persian, Hellenistic, and Roman periods, including Jewish burial caves from the end of the Second Temple period, were discovered in caves near Bethany.
+Tombs from the Middle Bronze Age and finds from the Persian, Hellenistic, and Roman periods, including Jewish burial caves from the end of the Second Temple period, were discovered in caves near Bethany.
 There is also an ancient site with a spring (“Ein Hod”).
 Most of the finds are located west of the village.

-During the Byzantine period, the village grew and monasteries and churches were established there.
-Even in the Crusader period, Bethany was an important place and many donations were sent to the church and the monastery in the village.
-After the defeat of the Crusaders, the churches remained in the whole village, and testimonies from 1212 We learn that the Muslims treated these sites with respect.
-During the Mamluk period, Christian religious institutions in the village were destroyed and a mosque was built on top of some of them.
+During the Byzantine period, the village grew, and monasteries and churches were established there.
+Even in the Crusader period, Bethany was an important place, and many donations were sent to the village’s church and monastery.
+After the Crusaders’ defeat, the churches remained in the village, and testimonies from 1212 We learn that the Muslims treated these sites with respect.
+During the Mamluk period, Christian religious institutions in the village were destroyed, and a mosque was built on top of some of them.

 Bethany in Modern Times

 In the 20th century, many members of the Bedouin tribes of the Judean Desert, including members of the Al-Sawahira tribes, settled in the village and settled.
-On the eve of the War of Independence; the village had about nine hundred inhabitants and at that time many of them were engaged in agriculture.
+On the eve of the War of Independence, the village had about nine hundred inhabitants; at that time, many were engaged in agriculture.
 After the war, they settled in the village as refugees.